Cat5TV/pinecraft/README.md

 Then, restart your Pinecraft server with `~/minecraft/reboot`

 When your server comes back online, that user will be admin, and can now use the /op command to create other admins.

+### How do I re-generate my world?

+To completely destroy your world and regenerate it, you simply need to remove the files.

+Step 1: Stop your Minecraft server. `~/minecraft/stop`

+Step 2: Remove the world (this cannot be undone): `rm -rf ~/minecraft/world*`

+Step 3: Restart your Minecraft server by whichever means you prefer (E.G., reboot your server with `sudo ~/minecraft/reboot`) - Remember, the first time the server loads, it will generate a new world.
+Give it 10 minutes or so before you attempt to connect.